kadena-community/kadena.js/packages/libs/client/TESTING.md

 ## Unit Tests

-Kadena Client uses the default code coverage profile, found [here][2].
+Kadena Client uses the default code coverage profile.

 ## Integration Tests (with devnet)

-To run integration tests against devnet it requires starting devnet and exposing the pact endpoints at [http://localhost:8080][3].
+To run integration tests against devnet it requires starting devnet and exposing the pact endpoints at [http://localhost:8080][2].
 To do this, simply execute the following command: Always pulling will ensure you're always using the latest available version of devnet.